 Nineteen Harvard Law School students have been awarded 2023 Chayes International Public Service Fellowships for work with organizations based in 14 countries.
 The Chayes Fellows are listed below, with their summer placements and biographical information submitted by the students.

 Hussain is a first-year Canadian-Pakistani student at Harvard Law School.
 He graduated as the class valedictorian from McGill University with a B.A. in international development, Middle East studies, Arabic, and French.
 He is interested broadly in international law, including international human rights work, refugee and immigration law, and international trade.
 At Harvard, Hussain is a co-president for the Muslim Law Students Association and a teaching fellow with the undergraduate Near Eastern Languages and Civilizations department.
-The Chayes Fellowship will take him to the BADIL Resource Center for Palestinian Residency and Refugee Rights in Palestine, where his work will involve research on Palestinian refugees in the West Bank and Gaza and helping to prepare submissions to the United Nations Human Rights Council.
+The Chayes Fellowship will take him to International IDEA in Tunisia, where he will undertake comparative research and focus on the meetings and dialogues that the organization hosts among different groups to envision a post-conflict constitutional structure in Yemen.

 Martha Ball – Asylum Protection Center, Serbia